|

 8. Return on Net Worth (%) |

-value addition is better, there is an improvement in the key financial ratios as compared
+is better, there is an improvement in most of the key financial ratios as compared to the

-of 21 marketing divisions focusing on key therapeutic segments with a portfolio of about
+divisions focusing on key therapeutic segments with a portfolio of about 172 brands.
+Your

-165 brands.
-Your Company is now the 16th largest in the domestic formulations
+Company is now the 16th largest in the domestic formulations market as per

-divisions and new products, the Company has added nearly 2000 medical representatives in
+new products, the Company has been adding medical representatives in the domestic market.

 Domestic Branded Formulations - Therapeutic Contribution